 The Macpac keep Cup.
 I’m a mother to three, and one is super powered… so unless someone invents intravenous coffee, I’ll have that cup at hand always.

 Tell us about your best day in the outdoors.

 Sitting on top of an Austrian mountain in 2018, breathing deep and making the decision that it was time to ask for an amputation.
 We took a gondola ride to the top, and then I was assisted by a friend who had a prosthetic.
 Seeing how much my adaptive family were accomplishing on prosthetics, and sitting high above the tree line with silent fog rolling in, I found the clarity I needed.

 Who’s on your fantasy dinner party guest list?

-Aqua man.
+Aqua Man.
 100%.
-A dance off between he and Thor if I’m not aloud both but in the end.
+A dance off between him and Thor if I’m not allowed both.
 Although Aqua Man has brought out his own chalk bag and climbing gear bags, all complete with his arm tattoo pattern on them so… Aqua Man.

 If the world was about to end, where would we find you, what would you be doing, and who would you be with?